-Over the past 20 years, the city of Medellín in Colombia has shed its violent reputation and emerged as a model of social innovation and inclusive growth, leading to multiple awards as well as the 2016 Prize.
-Not resting on its laurels, it has launched more initiatives in recent years, such as a unique microlending programme and a decade-spanning river revitalisation project, to tackle new challenges and further improve its citizens’ lives.
+Over the past 20 years, Medellín has shed its violent reputation and emerged as a model of social innovation and inclusive growth, leading to multiple awards including the 2016 Prize.
+Not resting on its laurels, it has launched more recent initiatives to tackle new challenges and further improve its citizens’ lives.

 Medellín is today a model city of social innovation © ACI Medellín